Iowa Democratic Senate candidate to appeal judge's decision to keep her off ballot

 "We refuse to back down in the face of these partisan attacks," Finkenauer said in a statement.
 "We are confident that we have met every requirement to be on the ballot, and we will not stop fighting back against this meritless attack that seeks to silence the voices of tens of thousands of Iowans."

 Iowa's primary is scheduled for June 7 and overseas absentee ballots have to be mailed to voters by April 23.
-A spokesperson for the Iowa secretary of state said vendors have assured the state that ballots can be printed for overseas voters if the Finkenauer issue is "reached on or about Friday, April 15."
+A spokesperson for the Iowa secretary of state said vendors have assured the state that ballots can be printed for overseas voters if there is a ruling in the Finkenauer issue on or before April 18.

 Mike Franken, a retired Navy admiral, and Glenn Hurst, a doctor, are also seeking the Democratic nomination.